clairefuzzyelephant/clarity-eats/src/blog/vancouverDay1.md

     />
 </div>

-There is also a wide assortment of Asian supermarkets and plazas - passing by these, I briefly wondered whether I was back in Seoul.
+There is also a wide assortment of Asian supermarkets and plazas - passing by these, I briefly wondered whether I was back in Seoul (?!).

 <div>
     <img src="../images/vancouverDay1/IMG_2170.jpg"